Call to speak to a Licensed Insurance Agent

 Medicare Part B covers 80 percent of the costs of laser treatment for toenail fungus.
 You will pay for the remaining 20 percent.

-Part C and Part D Coverage for Laser Treatment for Toenail Fungus
+Medicare Advantage Coverage for Laser Treatment for Toenail Fungus

 Medicare Advantage plans (Medicare Part C) also provide coverage for laser treatment for toenail fungus.
 These Part C plans will cover everything that Original Medicare covers (by law they have to).
 They also offer additional benefits as well.